aimms/documentation/platform/solvers/open-solver-interface.rst

 You can find more information about the AIMMS OSI in the `Open Solver Interface User’s Guide and Reference <http://download.aimms.com/aimms/AimmsOSI/frames.html?frmname=topic&frmfile=index.html>`_.

 The solvers CBC and IPOPT are linked to AIMMS using the AIMMS OSI.
-The links to these solvers are publically available as part of the AIMMSlinks project, which is an open source project at `COIN-OR <https://github.com/coin-or/AIMMSlinks>`_.
+The links to these solvers are publicly available as part of the AIMMSlinks project, which is an open source project at `COIN-OR <https://github.com/coin-or/AIMMSlinks>`_.